fareed252/My-Portfolio/README.md

 # My-Portfolio
-It is my portfolio created using HTML,CSS,JAVASCRIPT and REACT JS
+It is MY PORTFOLIO created using HTML,CSS,JAVASCRIPT and REACT JS